Do you want to add tooltips to your WordPress posts and pages?

 For example, you can choose whether or not to display images in the glossary, and you can list the ID of any tooltips you don’t want to include.

 We hope this tutorial helped you learn how to add tooltips to your WordPress posts and pages.
-You may also want to see our guide on how to create an email newsletter, or our expert comparison of the best free website hosting.
+You may also want to see our guides on how to add icons for custom post types and how to add subtitles for posts and pages in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.